VasiliyKolihalov/FatNetLib/docs/2-essentials/5-courier.md

 ```

 ### Sending to all clients
-To send a package to all clients peers, you need to use the `BroadcastAsync()` method.
+To send a package to all client peers, you need to use the `BroadcastAsync()` method.
 It's available only from `ServerCourier`.

 ```c#
 IServerCourier courier = builder.BuildAndRun().ServerCourier!;